wiarda/game-of-life/readme.md

 To-do:
 v1
--change board size
 -generation count
+-visual cue for selected speed
+-add starting sequence
 -player can clear the board
--visual cue for selected speed
+-optimize algorithm

+v2
 -random board generation

-v2
 -feedback on invalid input for changing board size -sound for clicks
 -stop simulation if in a static state or if all life extinguished

 Done
+-change board size
 -change speed
 -show rules
 -simulation